 Even though my closets have varied in dimensions and layout, I have organized my closet in the exact same way for years.

 Once set up, it’s very obvious where any given item belongs, and it’s quick and easy to put away the laundry or find an article of clothing that I want to wear.

 In other words, my closet layout method works.

-Out of season clothes get stored in a bottom drawer in my dresser, but they could just as easily go in a snap-top bin or under bed box.
-Sweaters, knits, t-shirts and workout clothes are stored in my dresser, also.
-You can read about how I fold them here.
+Out-of-season clothes get stored in a bottom drawer in my dresser, but they could just as easily go in a snap-top bin or under-bed box.
+Sweaters, knits, t-shirts, and workout clothes are stored in my dresser, also.
+You can read about file folding your clothing to save space here.

 Sort Clothing by Category